 Several levels of sponsorship are possible.
 We can sponsor a specific Genetics Society lecture for a few hundred pounds or a Genetics Society session for up to about £1,000.
 As major sponsor of an entire meeting we can potentially sponsor several thousand pounds but the costs need to be well justified.
 The major sponsorship levels for the last 12 months have been between £1,000 and £2,000.
+Applications should include a figure to cover the anticipated uptake of the Carer’s Award.
 The committee judges all applications and even if approved, may not agree to fund the full amount applied for.

 A brief statement, indicating how you have addressed the diversity guidelines or explain why you could not conform to the guidelines will be required.
 Appropriate representation of women as invited speakers is required, and will be monitored by the Society.

 • Ensure a good balance between established and new investigators on the Speaker list